kristianolesenlarsen/WeatherForSailing/test.md

             <p class="lead">
               <a href="plots/bbox.html" class="btn btn-info btn-lg">Go to map</a>
               <a href="index.html" class="btn btn-info btn-lg">Something</a>
-              <a href="https://github.com/Kristianuruplarsen/WeatherForSailing" class="btn btn-outline-secondary btn-lg">View on Github</a>
+              <a href="https://github.com/Kristianuruplarsen/WeatherForSailing" class="btn btn-outline-secondary">Or view on Github</a>
             </p>
           </div>